nsoumya520-cloud/NYC-Traffic-Collision-Analysis-SQL-Power-BI-GitHub-/README.md

 ![Image Alt](https://github.com/nsoumya520-cloud/NYC-Traffic-Collision-Analysis-SQL-Power-BI-GitHub-/blob/08e0d9ebd358a3d483e73ddc17dcef722e5442d8/Key%20Performance%20Indicators%20(KPIs).png)

-Fatalities per 1,000 Crashes: Shows the fatality rate in relation to the total number of crashes.
+Fatalities per 1,000 Crashes:Shows the fatality rate in relation to the total number of crashes.
 The 0.18 fatalities per 1,000 crashes suggest that fatalities are a small portion of the overall crashes.

 ![Image Alt](https://github.com/nsoumya520-cloud/NYC-Traffic-Collision-Analysis-SQL-Power-BI-GitHub-/blob/5bf59aa8beabbd2aad125589875bd8522f97189a/%E2%80%9CFatalities%20per%201%2C000%20Crashes%20A%20Key%20Indicator%20of%20Traffic%20Safety%E2%80%9D.png)

 Crashes by Year (Line Graph):

 “Annual Crash Analysis:Tracking the Shifts in Traffic Accidents Over Time” This dashboard provides an overview of crash trends from 2012 to 2024.It highlights the notable surge in crashes around 2016, followed by a decline post-2021.The trend reveals how crash occurrences are fluctuating over the years and indicates the effectiveness of traffic safety initiatives or external factors such as pandemic restrictions.